Renting and need Tenant Protection?

 Case 1: Your emergency brake fails, and your parked car at your apartment's parking lot hits someone.
 The claim will be denied under tenant insurance, but it will cover this if you have auto insurance.

 Case 2: The cupcakes baked and sold to others in your apartment make someone sick with food poisoning; you would need a business owner's policy or commercial general liability coverage.
-Renters insurance will not be responsible to a
+Renters insurance will not be responsible to a lost with intention for profit making.
+It must be for personal use only

 Frequently Asked Questions